ndakalajulius/phase-3-ruby-oo-self-person-lab/README.md

 - `Person#call_friend(friend)`: accepts another instance of the `Person` class, or "friend".
 The method should increment the person and the friend's happiness points by three.
 It should also return a string.
-For example, if Stella calls her friend Felix, the method increment both Stella and Felix's happiness points and then return `"Hi Felix!
+For example, if Stella call her friend Felix, the method increment both Stella and Felix's happiness points and then return `"Hi Felix!
 It's Stella.
 How are you?"`.